maxkvant/bert-on-source-code/README.md

 # Bert on Source Code

-In this project we apply [CuBERT](https://github.com/google-research/google-research/tree/master/cubert) to 2 ml4se tasks:
+In this project, we apply [CuBERT](https://github.com/google-research/google-research/tree/master/cubert) to the following ml4se tasks:
 * Move method refactoring
 * Method name prediction